NethServer/docs/administrator-manual/en/webtop5.rst

 .. image:: _static/webtop-task2.png

 * **Not started**: shows only activities with status "To be started" and starting today (inclusive)
-* **Late**: shows only uncompleted tasks with start date up to today (inclusive) and completion date previous to the current one.
+* **Late**: shows only uncompleted tasks with start date up to today (inclusive) and completion date previous to the current one
 * **Completed**: shows all activities with status completed and with any date range
 * **Not completed**: shows all activities with status other than completed and start date within 1 year (for recurring tasks, only the first instance of the series still to be completed is shown)
 * **All**: shows all activities in any status (for recurring tasks the series icon main is shown)